logo ce-autoloader

 The loading attribute defines the strategy for when a component is loaded.
 By default, components use the visible strategy to maximize initial performance.

-visible (Default) Intersection Observer Components are downloaded and defined only when they enter the viewport.
+Components are downloaded and defined only when they enter the viewport, using a Intersection Observer.
 Perfect for content "below the fold" to keep initial page weight low.

 Custom Loaders